tszpartaluk/MPI_advection/README.md

 This is simple demonstration of MPI usage in Fortran.

-To compile go to ./src/serial and run make.
+To compile go to './src/serial' and run 'make'.